IBM/heart-library/contributing.md

 ## License

 By contributing to HEART, you agree that your contributions will be licensed under the [LICENSE](LICENSE.txt) in this repository.

+## Contributors

+In addition to current authors, the team recognizes the following list of contributors and advisors for their help in building HEART.

+- Mark Baker
+- Beat Buesser
+- Kathrin Grosse
+- Akash Jain
+- Joseph Poirier
+- Jae Ro
+- David Yu

 ---